 '''

-</wsp:All>

 </wsp:ExactlyOne>

-</wsp:Policy>

 '''

-When you deploy the compiled JWS file to WebLogic Server, the dynamic WSDL will automatically contain the following snippet that references the MTOM WS-Policy file; the snippet indicates that the Web Service uses MTOM/XOP:
+When you deploy the compiled JWS file to WebLogic Server, the dynamic WSDL will automatically contain the following snippet that references the MTOM WS-Policy file; the snippet indicates that the Web service uses MTOM/XOP:

-You can associate the Mtom.xml WS-Policy file with a Web Service at development-time by specifying the @Policy metadata annotation in your JWS file.
+You can associate the Mtom.xml WS-Policy file with a Web service at development-time by specifying the @Policy metadata annotation in your JWS file.
 Be sure you also specify the attachToWsdl=true attribute to ensure that the dynamic WSDL includes the required reference to the Mtom.xml file; see the example below.

-You can associate the Mtom.xml WS-Policy file with a Web Service at deployment time by modifying the WSDL to add the Policy to the types section just before deployment.
+You can associate the Mtom.xml WS-Policy file with a Web service at deployment time by modifying the WSDL to add the Policy to the types section just before deployment.

-You can also attach the file at runtime using by the Administration Console; for details, see "Associate a WS-Policy File With A Web Service" in the Administration Console Online Help.
+In addition, you can attach the file at run time using by the Administration Console; for details, see "Associate a WS-Policy file with a Web Service" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
 This section describes how to use the JWS annotation.